sebastiencarceles/companydata-api-docs/source/index.html.md

 ```

 > Replace `identifier` with any known identifier.
-> You will receive a hash representing a company.
+> You will receive a hash representing a `Company`.

 This endpoint retrieves a specific company.